 You will no longer have any reason to use disposable packaging.
 Your trash will be cleared of harmful food packaging and allow you to eat healthier.

-- Adapts to all shapes thanks to its plasticity and takes up little space in the refrigerator or in a bag
+- It adapts to all shapes thanks to its plasticity and will take up little space in the refrigerator or in a bag

-- Dries very quickly and is ready to use at will quickly
+- It dries very quickly and is ready to be used at will quickly

 - Folded and stored, it takes up very little space

-- Safe for health and non-toxic for the environment
+- It is safe for health and non-toxic for the environment

-- Double use: will serve as a small tablecloth (practical when traveling)
+- It has a double use: will serve as a small tablecloth (practical when traveling)

-- Made of breathable material, it prevents bacteria from reproducing too quickly
+- It is made of breathable material and prevents bacteria from growing too quickly

-- You can make it yourself at home
+- You can make your own bee wrap at home